Thank you! Your submission has been received!

 When the trigger-spray bottle arrived in the 1960s, it revolutionized household cleaning.
 The 1996 Windex bottle carries that legacy—simple, modular, and built for cost and reliability.
 The new Dawn Powerwash from 2025 shows the next leap: a continuous-mist design that trades hand-pumped bursts for a steady, aerosol-like spray without using propellants.
 It’s the same basic goal of controlled, even coverage but with twenty-first-century fluid engineering.

 Side by side, these bottles mark fifty years of steady evolution.
 The old design shows how a few molded parts created the modern cleaning industry.
 The new one turns that same idea into a pressure-managed microfluidic system.
-It’s an everyday object hiding decades of refinement—proof that even the simplest tools still have room to innovate.
+It’s an everyday object hiding decades of refinement: proof that even the simplest tools still have more room to innovate than you might imagine.

 A photo of the item before transitioning to the CT scan display.